For Residency Program Applicants 2023-24 (2024 Match)

 An official USMLE Step 1 passing score is required to be considered for interviews.
 Applicants must be legally able to work in the U.S., or eligible to obtain work authorization.

-For the 2023 ERAS® cycle, our program will be collecting and reviewing data from applicants’ supplemental ERAS applications.
+For the 2024 ERAS® cycle, our program will be collecting and reviewing data from applicants’ supplemental ERAS applications.
 Completion of the standard MyERAS application is a requirement; completion of the supplemental ERAS application is optional.
 In its second year of use, the supplemental ERAS application is designed to help applicants share more information about themselves and assist our program in finding applicants that fit our program’s setting and mission.
 There is no cost to applicants and participation is optional.
+Applicants should consider signaling OHSU if there is serious interest in our program.

 The supplemental ERAS application provides: